vimal-crypto/thozhan-voice-first-gov-assistant/README.md

-# Thozhan (தோழன்) - AI-Powered Voice Assistant for Government Schemes
-Thozhan is a **voice-first, vernacular-native assistant** that helps Tamil-speaking citizens discover and access government welfare schemes without needing to read, type, or navigate complex portals.
-It is designed as a reliable, contextual, and human-like guide rather than just another chatbot.

----

-## Why Thozhan is Different

-### 1. Solving the Real Access Barrier

-Most government portals assume that users can comfortably **read, type, and navigate UI in English or formal Tamil**.
-Thozhan flips this assumption by being:

-- **Voice-first**: Users can speak naturally instead of typing.
-- **Vernacular-native**: Tamil is treated as the *primary interface*, not a translated layer.
-- **Accessibility-focused**: Designed for users who are illiterate, tech-shy, or using shared/low-end devices.

-The goal is simple: if a citizen is **eligible** for a benefit, lack of digital literacy should never be the reason they miss it.

----

-### 2. Hybrid Agentic Architecture

-Standard LLM chatbots often hallucinate, which is unacceptable when dealing with **financial welfare and eligibility**.
-Thozhan uses a **hybrid tool architecture** to balance reliability and coverage:

-- **Verified Local Knowledge Base (Primary)**
-  - Curated database of major central and state schemes, eligibility rules, benefit amounts, and required documents.
-  - Used as the first source of truth for answering questions.
-  - Ensures **near 100% accuracy** on high-impact, frequently used schemes.

-- **Live Web Crawler (Fallback / Secondary)**
-  - Activated only for niche, long-tail, or recently updated schemes not present in the local store.
-  - Used in a controlled way to reduce hallucinations.
-  - Responses are clearly framed when external sources are involved.

-This hybrid approach keeps the assistant **trustworthy, auditable, and safe** for real-world usage.

----

-### 3. Contextual Intelligence

-Thozhan is built to behave like a **helpful, memory-aware guide**, not a stateless FAQ bot.

-- Maintains **conversational memory** across turns.
-- Remembers key user attributes shared in the session, such as:
-  - Occupation (e.g., farmer, student, daily wage worker)
-  - Location (district/state)
-  - Economic background (e.g., below poverty line)
-- Uses this context to:
-  - Filter and prioritize more relevant schemes.
-  - Personalize follow-up questions.
-  - Avoid repeating already collected information.

-**Example:**
-If the user mentions early in the conversation, *"I am a small farmer from Dindigul"*, Thozhan will remember this and, five turns later, automatically highlight farmer-specific loan waivers, subsidies, or insurance schemes instead of generic suggestions.

----

-## High-Level Architecture

-At a conceptual level, Thozhan consists of:
+# Thozhan (தோழன்) - Voice Assistant for Tamil Government Schemes

+> This is a demo project for submission.
+Still working on adding more features and cleaning up the code!

+Thozhan helps Tamil-speaking people find government welfare schemes using voice - so they don't need to read or type anything.
+Built this because most govt portals are really hard to navigate, especially for people who aren't comfortable with English or typing.

+## What Makes This Different

+### 1. Voice-First in Tamil

+Most government websites assume you can read and type in English or formal Tamil.
+But:
+- People can just **speak naturally** in Tamil
+- No need to know how to type or navigate menus
+- Works for people who are not comfortable with tech

+The idea is simple - if someone is eligible for a government benefit, they shouldn't miss it just because they can't use a computer well.

+### 2. Hybrid Architecture (Local DB + Web Crawler)

+I'm using two sources:

+**Local Database (Primary)**
+- Hand-curated list of major schemes
+- Eligibility rules, benefit amounts, documents needed
+- This ensures accuracy for important schemes
+- No hallucinations!

+**Web Crawler (Fallback)**
+- Only used for new/niche schemes not in local DB
+- Searches and scrapes govt websites
+- Clearly indicates when using external source

+This way it stays reliable but can still handle new schemes.

+### 3. Contextual Memory

+The assistant remembers what you said earlier in the conversation:
+- Your occupation (farmer, student, daily worker, etc.)
+- Your location (district/state)
+- Your economic background

+So if you mention "I'm a small farmer from Dindigul" early on, it'll remember and suggest relevant schemes automatically later.

+## Architecture Overview

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                        USER INTERFACE                           │
 │                  (Voice + Web Interface)                        │
 └─────────────────────┬───────────────────────────────────────────┘
                       │
                       ▼
 ┌─────────────────────────────────────────────────────────────────┐
 │                  VOICE & INTERFACE LAYER                        │
 ├─────────────────────────────────────────────────────────────────┤
 │  • Speech-to-Text (Tamil - Google Speech Recognition)           │
 │  • Text-to-Speech (Tamil - Edge TTS)                            │